 With statistics on domestic violence being unfortunately as prominent as they are, it is a great possibility that there is someone in your life who is experiencing or has experienced abuse at the hands of an intimate partner.
 Sometimes, all it takes to save a life is to be knowledgeable of the resources that exist, which many times can act as the guiding light at the end of the tunnel in a survivor’s story.
 Knowing all the answers when someone comes to you with a problem is not always necessary — sometimes simply extending your hand and offering support is more than sufficient.
 We encourage you to reach out and provide that support whenever possible.

-Please understand that love is not abuse.
-If you or someone you know is experiencing intimate-partner violence, sexual assault or stalking and would like more information, contact House of Hope at 405-275-3176 or visit us online at facebook.com/cpnhouseofhope.
+As always, if you or someone you know is experiencing intimate partner violence, sexual assault, or stalking and would like more information, please contact House of Hope at (405) 878-4673 or visit us online at facebook.com/cpnhouseofhope.